 A model portfolio consisting only of the LROs that repaid past maturity (861 of them to date) would have generated an annualized net return of 9.13%, while experiencing a loss ratio of only -1.22%.
 Even if by some stroke of bad luck, every loan held by a hypothetical investor repaid past the maturity date, that investor would still have experienced strong returns and limited losses, as long as they were diversified across many LROs.

 As the data show, diversification is a powerful strategy for achieving steady returns and managing risk, and Groundfloor investors who have diversified their investments across as many loans as possible have reaped the benefits, in the form of more predictable returns and better protection against losses.
 For new investors especially, we recommend spreading your dollars across many LROs rather than concentrating them in just a few.
-Thanks to Groundfloor’s low minimum investment size of $10 per loan, we make it easy to do just that.
+Thanks to Groundfloor’s low minimum investment it takes only $1000 to get started, invest in $10 increments.

 Groundfloor was founded to give everyday investors all over the country the opportunity to invest in high-yield securities previously only available to the top 5% of wealth holders and income earners.
 As we continue to expand our loan origination capabilities and lending geography, the extent to which our investors can diversify their portfolios has reached levels that are unprecedented in the real estate investment space.
 In line with our mission, we will continue to empower our investors to develop and execute their own investment strategies.
 Whether and how you take full advantage of this degree of freedom is up to you.